jungfrau70/PySpark-etl/Step3_setup_spark_cluster/5_Spark/Setup spark-cluster-after-distributed.md

 rm -rf ~/.ssh/known_hosts

 ## Add nodes to known_hosts in deploy-server
-nodes='master worker1 worker2 worker3 worker4'
+nodes='master worker1 worker2'
 for node in $nodes
 do
   ssh root@$node
 done

 ## Add nodes to known_hosts in deploy-server
-nodes='worker1 worker2 worker3 worker4'
+nodes='master worker1 worker2'
 for node in $nodes
 do
     docker exec -it $node rm -rf ~/.ssh